spacecookie-is-taken/StriveFrameViewer/README.md

 - F3: Pause/Resume the game
 - F4: Advance the game by one frame (if paused)
 - F5: Open mod menu
+- - Use arrow keys to navigate the mod menu

 ## TODO:
 - Fix Leo backstance move lengths